Future undergraduate students

 The School of Architecture receives a high number of applications.
-For consideration to proceed to the second stage of the admissions process (submit a portfolio, presentation and write the précis), an overall average of low-mid 80’s and at least a grade of 75% (usually 80%) in English and at least high 70’s in Physics and the two required mathematics courses is required.
-If offered admission, a final mark of at least 70% in the required course, 75% in English is needed to maintain the offer of admission.
+For consideration to proceed to the second stage of the admissions process, an overall average of low-mid 80’s and at least a grade of 75% (usually 80%) in English and at least low 70’s in Physics and the two required mathematics courses is required.
+If offered admission, a final term mark of at least 70% in the required courses and 75% in English is needed to maintain the offer of admission.
 It is also recommended that students take visual arts, history and other cultural studies courses.
 The course grade minimums and average of applicants invited to attend stage two of the admissions process varies and is determined by the strength of the applicant pool each year.

 How to Apply